 Simple answer: It is intended to reflect physical transformer capabilities, not wider system capabilities or constraints.

-Nuanced answer: However, reverse flow limits, like transformer limits in LTDS, also reflect a DNO choice about how the transformer is allowed to be operated (and could conceivably include other equipment (like circuit switchers or breakers) or auxiliary equipment along the ‘transformer circuit’ between high and low voltage busses).
+Nuanced answer: However, reverse flow limits, like transformer limits in LTDS, also reflect a DNO choice about how the transformer is allowed to be operated (and could conceivably consider limitations of other equipment (like circuit switchers or breakers) or auxiliary equipment along the ‘transformer circuit’ between high and low voltage busses).

 For background, the requirement for a reverse flow limitation came from Table 2 – Transformer Data of the 2011 version of the LTDS Form of Statement,